Discover our Sleeping Savings campaign here

 5. Positive screening

-Positive screening is a specific strategy within the realm of SRI.
-Instead of excluding certain industries, positive screening focuses on including companies with positive ESG practices, such as using renewable energy or promoting diversity and inclusion in the workplace.
 This proactive approach not only aligns investments with sustainability goals but also encourages companies to improve their ESG performance.
-By directing wealth toward businesses committed to responsible practices, positive screening becomes a driving force for change.
+By directing wealth toward businesses leading the way on responsible practices, positive screening becomes a driving force for change.

 If you want to explore SRIs, it’s worth looking out for companies who have third-party certifications or endorsements relating to positive criteria.
 For example, B Corp and ISO 14001 for environmental management, or diversity and inclusion recognitions.
 This indicates a commitment to positive practices.